hmarley/hmarley.github.io/presentations.md

 title: Presentations
 ---

-Here you can view all of my presentations from recent conferences.
+<div align="center">Here you can view my presentations from recent conferences.